 Situated in the far north Atlantic, 200 miles north of Scotland, these wild and windswept volcanic islands are one of Europe’s best kept secrets.

-As with all our ventures, the weather and tides ultimately dictate where we sail but we can guarantee fabulous open water sailing opportunities, exploring islands and inlets during the day before heading to port or anchoring up for the evening.
-Natural erosion in the area has resulted in startlingly beautiful deep sounds between the islands, many providing shelter from the rolling Atlantic swell and fantasy-like landscapes where you can sail even in bad weather.
+Natural erosion in the area has resulted in startlingly beautiful deep sounds between the islands, many providing shelters from the rolling Atlantic swell and fantasy-like landscapes where you can sail even in bad weather.

-Wildlife is in abundance here and the dramatically high cliffs are home to the densest population of nesting seabirds in the world.
-Sailing as close as we can safely get, guests will be able to observe the volcanic cliffs, which rise up to 800m above the churning Atlantic, on where seabirds teeter precariously before plummeting down into the deep dark waters.
-Keen eyes may even sight whales, including the gigantic blue whale, as well as walruses whilst seals and dolphins are a more frequent occurrence.
+The dramatically high cliffs are home to the densest population of nesting seabirds in the world.
+Sailing as close as we can safely get, guests are able to observe the volcanic cliffs, which rise up to 800m above the churning Atlantic, where seabirds teeter precariously before plummeting down into the deep dark waters.
+Keen eyes may even sight whales, including the gigantic blue whale, as well as walruses, seals and dolphins.

-Whilst most of your time will be spent at sea, there will be optional sightseeing tours on land such as a bus trip up to the stunning waterfall of Gasadalur or perhaps a hike up to some of the viewpoints from where you can admire the volcanic landscape.
+Whilst most of your time will be spent at sea, there will time to explore ashore and maybe even catch a bus to the stunning waterfall of Gasadalur.
 As they are located so far north, the Faroe Islands experience very few ‘dark’ hours which means there is plenty of time to explore, relax and soak up this fascinating culture.